escapace/manage/README.md

 ### Remote Modules

-An import path can describe how to obtain the module source code from GitHub repository.
+An import path can describe how to obtain the module source code from a GitHub repository.
 The GitHub repository should have at least one signed version tag (like v1.8.5).
-Say we want to import a manage module from the [escapace/stack-tools][11] repository that automates downloading and verifying the checksum of Hashicorp’s [Terraform][12] .
-In order to verify the [escapace/stack-tools][11] repository, you need to have the escapace public key.
+Say we want to import a manage module from the [escapace/stack-tools][11] repository that automates the download and verification of Hashicorp’s [Terraform][12].

+In order to verify the [escapace/stack-tools][11] repository, we need to have the escapace public key.

 ```bash
 $ gpg2 --keyserver ha.pool.sks-keyservers.net --recv-key 13F26F82E955B8B8CE469054F29CCEBC83FD4525